Apicat Docs

 Using a certificate#

-After adding a client certificate, you don't have to perform any extra steps to use the certificate in Apidog.
-When you make an HTTPS request to a configured domain, Apidog automatically sends the client certificate with the request.
-The certificate is sent using OpenSSL handling, and Apidog doesn't change the certificate.
+After adding a client certificate, you don't have to perform any extra steps to use the certificate in Apicat.
+When you make an HTTPS request to a configured domain, Apicat automatically sends the client certificate with the request.
+The certificate is sent using OpenSSL handling, and Apicat doesn't change the certificate.

 Previous